-EPS (Electric Power Steering) (TRX420FA6 only)
+EPS (Electric Power Steering) (TRX420FM2/FA2)

-This ATV is equipped with an electronically controlled, electricpower-assisted steering system.
+This ATV is equipped with an electronically controlled, electric power-assisted steering system.

 While the engine is running, the EPS (Electric Power Steering) system provides power from the electric motor, which helps you to turn the ATV's handlebar more easily.